SabineRinsche/TranslationPortal/replit.md

 ## Overview

 Alpha's AI Translation Portal is a comprehensive web application that provides professional translation services powered by AI.
 The platform allows users to upload files for translation, submit translation requests through both web interface and API, manage translation projects, and track their progress.
-The application features an intuitive dashboard, real-time notifications, and a sophisticated AI assistant to guide users through the translation process.
+The application features an intuitive dashboard, real-time notifications, a sophisticated AI assistant, and personalized language preferences to guide users through the translation process.

-The system is designed to handle multiple file formats, support 100+ languages, and offer different translation workflows including AI-only translation, AI with quality assurance, and AI with human review.
-Users can manage their accounts, track credit usage, and monitor translation projects through a modern, responsive interface.
+The system is designed to handle multiple file formats, support 100+ languages (with user-customizable language preferences), and offer different translation workflows including AI-only translation, AI with LQE (Language Quality Evaluation), and AI with human review.
+Users can manage their accounts, configure language preferences, track credit usage, and monitor translation projects through a modern, responsive interface.

 ## User Preferences